 At the stroke of 10 am the fathers, children and staff gathered in the prayer hall.
-At the outset Mrs. Priya Rajkumar, Principal welcomed the gathering and gave an introduction about the programme in detail.
+At the outset Aruna Rathnam our Executive Director welcomed the gathering and gave an introduction about the programme in detail.
 She took the audience through a narrative of how the day for their child starts with the Prayer, followed by Yoga, Therapies, IEPs and Group teaching.
 She explained every aspect in detail so that the fathers have a clear picture of how their child receives the intervention at the centre.
 She also explained the various projects that help the Early Intervention programme.
 All the Group heads and the Special educators were introduced one by one to the gathering explaining the roles they play in the life of the children.
-This was followed by a brief talk by Mrs. Vimala Kannan who stressed the need for the concerted efforts of the family in helping the child.
-She said it is tough to parent a child with developmental delay and that the mother bears a disproportionate brunt of the burden on that challenging context.
-When mothers are raising special children they tend to be more isolated and experience greater levels of stress and depression.
-When that happens, the quality of the mother’s parenting goes down.
-When you can get the fathers engaged in the process it is going to have an impact.
-Not only will it impact the child positively, it has a huge impact on the family which smoothens things out.

-Snacks and tea were served to all.
+A feedback meet was arranged when the fathers returned to MNC after the trip.
+Many of them spoke frankly about how they enjoyed the day.
 When the fathers were asked at the end of the day how they felt, mixed emotions were spelt out.
-Some of them said it was overwhelming and to think that our wives were doing this everyday was really surprising, They said ‘that in acting as carry over agents at home they understood that they must also play a vital role and support their wives’.
+They said that they had not even imagined that an outing with their child could be so much fun and educative.
+They were surprised that the children actually liked an outing and felt sad that they had inhibitions about taking their children out and now they have understood that they must do this often.
+Some of them said it was overwhelming and to think that our wives were doing this everyday was really surprising, they said ‘that in acting as carry over agents at home they understood that they must also play a vital role and support their wives’.
 Some of them were apprehensive about the future of their children.
+Their fears were allayed.